Disney made a big splash when it launched its Minnie Vans back in 2018 and starting June 29, 2022, they are back at Walt Disney World.

-- Select your pickup point and destination.
+Choose your pick-up spot.
 You can always leave the destination part blank and just tell the driver when he picks you up.

-- Choose “Minnie Van.”
-Here you have to make sure to specify, otherwise you’ll end up with a regular Lyft vehicle.
+Here you have to make sure to specify, otherwise, you’ll end up with a regular Lyft vehicle.

 Just the day before we waited over 40 min for a bus to Disney Springs, and since we were going there again this evening, it was great not having to get down to the bus stop so early for fear of missing the bus.

 Even waiting for an Uber can be a nightmare, especially at the end of the night when many guests are trying to leave the same place at once.
 We’ve waited 40 minutes or more for an Uber to arrive at times.
 Minnie Vans tend to be much faster and there is hardly ever a wait.